UniversaBlockchain/universa/docs/uniclient/user_manual.md

 #### Registering and revoking the contract in the Universa network

 When the contract is prepared and checked (using the `--check` option), it is a time to register it in the Universa network.
 From version 3.0.1 contract's processing should be paid bu transaction units.
 Point to you transaction units contract with key `--tu`.
+Don't forget point to keys to sign contract you want to register and payment contract.
 To register contract, run the command like:

-    uniclient --register contract.unicon --tu tu.unicon
+    uniclient --register contract.unicon --tu tu.unicon -k key.private.unikey

 This command submits the contract for approval.
 The response will be similar to: